 APPENDIX 2 – Application Form for sending specialists to ВNPP Site/Tehran

+To: Authorized Representative of the Contractor

 Order for Services.

-Please, be notified that the following experts (specialists) are tostarttheservicework under the Contract No.___, at ВNPP worksite/Tehran on the date given below.
+Please, be notified that the following experts (specialists) are requiredto bedispatched for renderingServices on Technical and Engineering Support under the Contract No.___, at ВNPP Site/Tehran as per the following table.